-4 See the Digital Interface section and the RESET section.
-5 In serial interface modes, the SYNC, SCLK, and SDOUT timings are defined with a maximum load C_L of 10 pF; otherwise, the load is 60 pF maximum.
+In serial interface section and the RESET section.

+In serial interface modes, the SYNC, SCLK, and SDOUT timings are defined with a maximum load C_L of 10 pF; otherwise, the load is 60 pF maximum.

-6 In serial master read during convert mode.
+In serial master read during convert mode.
 See Table 4 for serial master read after convert mode timing specifications.